 While our previous trick covers recognition, recall generally tends to be a harder task.
 For example, we were just able to identify the key of Cb major by looking at the key signature.
-However, what if we had to write out the same key signature ourselves, given the name of the key?
-This could pose more of a challenge because for recognition, we ignored all of the other accidentals aside from the one that was useful to us.
+However, what if we had to write out the same key signature ourselves, given only the name of the key?
+This could pose more of a challenge because for recognition, we ignored all of the other accidentals aside from the one that was meaningful to us.

 Let’s overview a practical method to go about this task, as well as a more advanced method that reveals a powerful relationship between keys that even seasoned musicians may not be aware of.

-The most practical way to notate a key signature is to realize that the sharps and flats are always written in a particular order.
-For flats, the order is B-E-A-D-G-C-F, while sharps is the reverse, F-C-G-D-A-E-B. Unfortunately you do have to memorize this, but there’s a plethora of mnemonic devices you can use to help you out: Bread Eating After Dinner Gets Cats Fat, Battle Ends And Down Goes Charles’ Father, Fat Cats Get Dinner After Eating Bread, and Father Charles Goes Down And Ends Battle are some examples.
+The most practical way to notate a key signature is to realize that the sharps and flats are always written in a specific order.
+For flats, the order is B-E-A-D-G-C-F, while sharps is the reverse, F-C-G-D-A-E-B. Unfortunately, you do have to memorize this, but there’s a plethora of mnemonic devices you can use to help you out: Bread Eating After Dinner Gets Cats Fat, Battle Ends And Down Goes Charles’ Father, Fat Cats Get Dinner After Eating Bread, and Father Charles Goes Down And Ends Battle are some examples.

-Similarly, if we were to write the key signature for Cb major, then we would write flats next to the clef in the order of B-E-A-D-G-C-F until we hit C, and then add one more so that C is the second-to-rightmost flat.
+Similarly, if we were to notate the key signature for Cb major, then we would write flats next to the clef in the order of B-E-A-D-G-C-F until we hit C, and then add one more so that C is the second-to-rightmost flat.

-3.2 Advanced method: Adding to seven
+The advanced method: adding to seven

 The big picture

-If there’s anything to take away from all of this, it’s that neither sheet notation or the music theory associated with it are random or complicated.
+If there’s anything to take away from all of this, it’s that neither sheet music or the theory associated with it are random or complicated.
 Rather, they’re beautifully mathematical, systematic, and simple.
 For this reason, just knowing a few key rules and tricks can allow you to command a massive amount of musical material.
 Hopefully you learned something new from this article that you can use in your journey towards sheet music fluency!